Learn a way to get back in the driving seat when feeling distressed

 In both situations, the action we take is to keep us (and others if involved) unharmed.

 Step 1.
-Standstill
+Slowdown

-In that moment I bring my attention to my body to steady and ground myself.
+In that moment I bring my attention to my body, to steady and ground myself.
 This may be with a few conscious breaths or by feeling points of contact - feet on the floor, seat on the chair.

-In doing so I drop out of mental commentary, help to switch on the body’s relaxation response and adopt the position of the mindful witness.
+In doing so, I drop out of mental commentary, help to switch on the body’s relaxation response and adopt the position of the mindful witness.